Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Introduction

+To explain the problem at hand consider for a moment, instead of the proposal \eqref{proposal}, the following proposal: \be y=x+\sqrt{\frac{2 \ell^2}{N^{\beta}}}\C_N^{1/2}\xi^N, \ee where $\beta>0$ is a positive parameter to be chosen.
+As is well known, if $\beta$ is ``too large" then the proposal variance (that is, informally, the size of the jumps of the chain) is ``too small", therefore the algorithm will move in state space very slowly.
+On the other hand, if $\beta$ is ``too small" then the proposal variance is too large and the algorithm will tend to reject the proposed moves too frequently (and this is more and more the case as the dimension $N$ increases).
+We will show that the value of $\beta$ that strikes the balance between these two opposing scenarios is $\beta=1$.

-Using the proposal \eqref{proposal} we construct the Markov chain $x\kk$ and consider the continuous interpolant \be x\bn (t)=(Nt-k)x\kpo+(k+1-Nt)x_k, \quad t_k\leq t< t_{k+1}, \mbox{ where } t_k=k/N. \ee The main result of this paper is the diffusion limit for the RWM algorithm, which we informally state below, with $\dl, \Gl$ and $\al$ defined immediately after the statement.
-The rigorous statement of the result, with precise conditions, appears as Theorem \ref{thm:mainthm1}.
+We are now in a position to present our main result: let $x\bn (t)$ be the continuous interpolant of the chain $\{x_k\}$, namely \be x\bn (t)=(Nt-k)x\kpo+(k+1-Nt)x_k, \quad t_k\leq t< t_{k+1}, \mbox{ where } t_k=k/N. \ee The main result of this paper is the diffusion limit for the RWM algorithm started out of stationarity.
+We informally state such a result below, with the functions $\dl, \Gl$ and $\al$ defined immediately after the statement.
+The rigorous statement of the result, with precise conditions, appears in Theorem \ref {thm:weak conv of Skn} and Theorem \ref{thm:mainthm1}.
+Below we denote by $C([0,T]; \tilde{\h})$ the space of $\tilde{\h}$- valued continuous functions on $[0,T]$, endowed with the uniform topology.